JpCurada/g6-machine-problems-daa/adr/mp4/contributions/DivC_strassen_martix_multiplication.md

 How it works:
 1. Divide each matrix into 4 quadrants (submatrices)
-2. Use 7 clever multiplications instead of 8 to compute the result
+2. Use 7 multiplications instead of 8 to compute the result
 3. Recursively apply this to submatrices until they're small enough
 4. For matrices not power-of-2 size, we pad with zeros